22

 JavaScript:

-JavaScript provides basic tools assistance, particularly for smaller projects.
+JavaScript provides assistance with basic tools, particularly for smaller projects.
 However, when the application's complexity rises, developers may struggle to manage code quality, debugging, and performance.
 JavaScript liters (ESLint) and bundlers (Webpack) can be useful, although they are less integrated than TypeScript's tooling.

 TypeScript: